Unquenched Charmonium and Beyond: Extension to family and light flavor vector mesonic states

 In Sec.~\ref{section4}, it has been demonstrated that a series of $Y$ structures in the 4.0--4.7~GeV region can be successfully described within the charmonium spectrum once unquenched effects are incorporated into the GI model.
 Specifically, the linear confining term is modified as $b r\to {b(1 - e^{-\mu r})}/{\mu}$, which softens the potential at large distances due to vacuum polarization induced by light-quark pair creation~\cite{Laermann:1986pu,Born:1989iv}.
 Although meson--meson channels are not explicitly included, this phenomenological treatment effectively mimics coupled-channel dynamics and thus represents an unquenched correction to the conventional quenched potential.

 Inspired by the success of this screened potential in resolving the long-standing ``$Y$ problem'' in charmonium(-like) sector, it is natural to expect analogous unquenched effects to be important for high-lying bottomonium spectroscopy.
 Following this motivation, in Ref.~\cite{Wang:2018rjg}, Wang, Sun, Liu, and Matsuki introduced the same screening mechanism into a modified GI model to reanalyze the bottomonium spectrum.
-The screening parameter $\mu = 0.075$~GeV and other parameters are determined by a $\chi^2$ fit to well-established experimental bottomonium states.
+The screening parameter $\mu = 0.075$~GeV and other parameters are determined by a $\chi^2$ fit to well-established experimental bottomonium states. \changelabel{ It is also worth noting that the screened-potential picture has been applied to the bottomonium spectrum in other quark-model studies.
+In a pioneering study, Li and Chao~\cite{Li:2009nr} systematically investigated the mass spectrum, electromagnetic decays, and E1 radiative transitions of bottomonium states by formulating a color confinement potential as ${b(1 - e^{-\mu r})}/{\mu}$ within the non-relativistic quark model.
+Deng {\it et al.} performed a systematic calculation in a nonrelativistic screened-potential quark model and discussed how the screening effect modifies the highly excited bottomonium spectrum~\cite{Deng:2016ktl}.
+More recently, Kaushal and Bhaghyesh analyzed the beauty-hadron spectrum in a phenomenological screened-potential model, where the screened confinement interaction was also used to describe bottomonium states~\cite{Kaushal:2025kbz}.
+The predictions for the mass of the $\Upsilon(11020)$ from different screened-potential models are summarized in Table~\ref{tab:11020mass}.
+It is worth emphasizing that Ref.~\cite{Wang:2018rjg} evaluates the screened potential within the framework of the semi-relativistic GI quark model, whereas other investigations were based on a non-relativistic quark model. }

 Using the fitted parameters of the modified GI model, the bottomonium spectrum can be calculated systematically.
 The resulting masses, together with the original GI predictions and available experimental data, are displayed in Fig.~\ref{fig:bb_spectrum}.
 For low-lying states, the GI model typically yields masses of $10\sim20$~MeV below the experimental values, whereas the modified GI model shows noticeably better agreement.
 In contrast, for higher-lying states, the quenched GI model systematically overestimates the masses, in which a representative case is $\Upsilon(11020)$ and its measured mass is nearly 100~MeV lower than the GI prediction.
 This discrepancy is largely resolved once screening effect is included.
 Notably, the recently observed $\Upsilon(10753)$~\cite{Belle:2019cbt} can be naturally interpreted within this framework as a $4S$-$3D$ mixed state with dominant $3D$ character, consistent with expectations from the unquenched potential model.
 A detailed discussion of this assignment will be given in subsequent sections.
 Overall, these results indicate that the unquenched potential model effectively remedies the shortcomings of the quenched approach and provides a more accurate and unified description of the bottomonium spectrum.
 Moreover, as shown in Sec.~\ref{section4}, the results from the screening potential model and the coupled-channel model are compatible in the charmonium sector.
 This compatibility also holds in the bottomonium sector, as illustrated in Fig.~\ref{fig:comparison-MGI_cc}, further underscoring the equivalence of these two unquenched formulations.